 In late 2007, Crestmark found a way to expand its geographic and specialized industry capabilities by acquiring the respected Commercial Capital Lending in Baton Rouge, Louisiana, led by Pat Haney.
-Haney and his team bring extensive knowledge about the financial needs of companies in the energy and petrochemical markets, as well as the intricacies of lending to government contractors.
-Since they joined Crestmark, they have been a key part of Crestmark’s growth and expansion.
+This team brought extensive knowledge about the financial needs of companies in the energy and petrochemical markets, as well as the intricacies of lending to government contractors, and since joining Crestmark have been a key part of Crestmark’s growth and expansion.

 In late 2010, Crestmark again expanded its geographic reach and further strengthened its support of an important aspect of financial services with the acquisition of Westgate Financial.
 Located in the busy garment district in New York City, the specialized team focuses on supporting the apparel, footwear, furniture and home goods industries with traditional factoring services.

 In mid-2013, Crestmark realized a long-time goal of creating an office in Los Angeles, California.
-This office focuses on providing help to the state’s diverse economy and marketplace with various asset-based lending facilities, in addition to non-recourse trade finance.
+This office, now located in Newport Beach, focuses on providing help to the state and region’s diverse economy and marketplace with various asset-based lending facilities.

 In April 2017, small ticket vendor finance provider Allstate Capital joined the Crestmark team.
 Located in Pompano Beach, Florida, the company was owned and run by Alex Echevarria and Mike Ramazio.
 Joining Crestmark provided further funding opportunities, and has allowed the team to grow.
-It has turned into a division called Crestmark Vendor Finance overseen by Scot Lund, with Alex and Mike as key participants.
+It has turned into a division called Crestmark Vendor Finance, now located in Boynton Beach Florida and overseen by Scot Lund, with Alex and Mike as key participants.
 The division’s industry outreach includes fitness, healthcare, office, and more.

 On Aug.
 1, 2018, Crestmark was officially acquired by MetaBank®, a federally chartered savings bank headquartered in Sioux Falls, South Dakota — adding strength and opportunity for both organizations.
 Through this mutually agreeable deal, Crestmark will continue providing its signature commercial lending services nationwide, but will operate as a division of MetaBank, a wholly-owned subsidiary of Meta Financial Group Inc.

-Crestmark currently has full-service offices including the headquarters in Troy, Michigan which includes the leasing division; Baton Rouge, Louisiana; Boynton Beach, Florida; Franklin, Tennessee; Los Angeles, California; as well as sales representation throughout the country and a Foreign Representative Office in Canada.
-We work with an outside network of business professionals such as lawyers, accountants, business consultants, and bankers to provide the working capital assistance those businesses need.
+Crestmark currently has five full-service offices, including the corporate office in Troy, Michigan (which includes the leasing division) as well as offices in Baton Rouge, Louisiana; Boynton Beach, Florida; Franklin, Tennessee; Newport Beach, California; and sales representation throughout the country with a Foreign Representative Office in Canada.
+We work with an outside network of business professionals such as lawyers, accountants, business consultants, and bankers to provide the working capital assistance businesses need.
 We are proud of our history and the collective strength that we’ve brought together – and we are ready to help.